Jamie135/Piscine_Data_Science/README.md

 make all
 ```

-Go to localhost:5050, login and initialize a server for postgres user pbureera
+- Go to localhost:5050, login and initialize a server for postgres user pbureera
-To obtain the right address, you can use this command:
+- To obtain the right address, you can use this command, then look for the IP adress in "NetworkSettings": { "Networks": { "IPAddress": "..." } }:
 ```bash
 docker inspect <postgres container id>
 ```
-Then look for "NetworkSettings": { "Networks": { "IPAddress": "..." } }

 Run a script to copy all csv data files from the local machine to the /tmp directory in postgres container:
 ```bash